pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Shortspine Thornyhead grow very slowly and may continue growing throughout their lives, reaching maximum lengths of over 70 cm.
 Females grow to larger sizes than males.
 Maturity in females has been estimated as occurring near 18 cm, with fish transitioning from immature to mature within a relatively narrow range of sizes between 15 and 20 cm @pearson_gunderson_2003.
 However, more recent histological data collected in the \gls{s-wcgbt} and analyzed using current best practices suggests that functional maturation, which accounts for abortive maturation and skip spawning, occurs over a broader spectrum of sizes between 10 and 55 cm (length-at-50% maturity, L50 =31.4; personal communication, Melissa Head, \gls{nwfsc}, pers. comm.).

 ## Ecosystem Considerations
 Shortspine Thornyheads have historically been caught alongside longspine thornyheads in a \gls{dts}.
 Other groundfishes that frequently co-occur in deep waters include a complex of slope rockfishes, Rex sole, longnose skate, roughtail skate, Pacific grenadier, giant grenadier, and Pacific flatnose.
 Non-groundfish species such as Pacific hagfish and a diverse complex of eelpouts also co-occur with shortspine thornyhead.

 Shortspine Thornyheads typically occur in shallower water than the shallowest longspine thornyheads, and migrate to deeper water as they age.
 The majority of spawning shortspine thornyheads occur between 600 and 1,400 meters, where longspine thornyheads are most abundant [@jacobson_vetter_1996; @bradburn_2003_2011].
 When shortspine thornyheads have reached a depth where they overlap with longspine thornyheads, they are typically larger than the largest longspine thornyheads.

 Species distribution models developed by @Liu_etal_inpress suggest that expected environmental changes over the next decades will lead to a decline in shortspine and  increase in longspine abundance.
 Shortspine Thornyheads are also projected to shift offshore, into deeper waters, potentially decreasing their availability in fisheries.
-To date, shortspine thornyheads have been observed in cameras below the 1280 meter limit of the current fishery and survey, but their distribution, abundance, and ecosystem interactions in these deep waters are relatively unknown.
+To date, shortspine thornyheads have been observed by cameras below the 1280 meter limit of the current fishery and survey, but their distribution, abundance, and ecosystem interactions in these deep waters are relatively unknown.
 Thornyheads spawn gelatinous masses of eggs which float to the surface, which may represent a significant portion of the upward movement of organic carbon from the deep ocean [@wakefield_1990].

-Shortspine Thornyhead diet composition, derived from stomach content collection in the 1980s and 90s, varied by year [@bizzarro_etal_2023].
+Shortspine Thornyhead diet composition, as derived from stomach content collection in the 1980s and 1990s, varied by year [@bizzarro_etal_2023].
 In some years their diet consisted primarily of invertebrate species including pandalid shrimp, pink shrimp, and Tanner crab, while in others their stomach content was dominated by finfish species such as Pacific cod and Pacific Hake.
-As prey themselves, shortspine thornyheads were only found in the stomachs of other species in two years, 1991 and 1992, where they occurred in Sablefish, Pacific hake, and other shortspine thornyhead stomachs [@bizzarro_etal_2023].
+As prey themselves, shortspine thornyheads were only found in the stomachs of other species in two years, 1991 and 1992 as recorded in the \gls{cctd}, where shortspine thornyhead occurred in sablefish, Pacific hake, and other shortspine thornyhead stomachs [@bizzarro_etal_2023].

 ## Historical and Current Fishery Information
-The thornyhead fishing history has experienced fluctuations due to increased depth range of the fisheries, variable markets, and changes in fisheries management.
+Thornyhead harvest has experienced fluctuations over time due to increased depth range of the fisheries, variable markets, and changes in fisheries management.
 In the early 1900's, landings were minimal because there were few markets for thornyheads and relatively little trawling at depths where the majority of thornyheads occur.
-Beginning in the 1930’s, thornyhead landings increased as they were landed as incidental catch in the California sablefish fishery.
-The first significant market for thornyheads began in northern California in the early 1960’s, when larger (30-35 cm) thornyhead were sold as “ocean catfish”.
-By the early 1980s, the minimum size decreased to 25 cm, and in the late 1980’s a market for small thornyheads (~20 cm) developed due to the depletion of a related species (*Sebastolobus machrochir*) off the coast of Japan.
+Beginning in the 1930s, thornyhead landings increased as they were landed as incidental catch in the California sablefish fishery.
+The first significant market for thornyheads began in northern California in the early 1960s, when larger (30-35 cm) thornyhead were sold as “ocean catfish”.
+By the early 1980s, the minimum marketable size decreased to 25 cm, and in the late 1980s a market for small thornyheads (~20 cm) developed due to the depletion of a related species (*Sebastolobus machrochir*) off the coast of Japan.
 The fishery moved into deeper waters with the demand for smaller thornyheads and began catching more longspine thornyheads.
 This is reflected in the changes in proportion of shortspine to total thornyheads through time, which decreased from around 90% in 1981 to 40% in 1994 Figure \ref{fig:thornyhead-ratio}.

 Landings of shortspine thornyheads off the coast of California peaked around 3,500 mt in 1989, and have exceeded those from further north in most years (Figure \ref{fig:catch_hist}).
-In the northern area off of Oregon and Washington, the fishery grew in the early 1980’s, with landings peaking in 1991 at around 2200 mt.
+In the northern area off of Oregon and Washington, the fishery grew in the early 1980s, with landings peaking in 1991 at around 2200 mt.

 Non-trawl landings of shortspine thornyheads were relatively low prior to the mid-1990s, at which point non-trawl landings, dominantly longline, in California began to increase steadily from less than 5 mt in 1994 to 237 mt in 2011.
 The increase in non-trawl landings was driven by the development of live-fish markets for thornyheads and the fact that ex-vessel prices associated with the non-trawl landings are much higher than those for the trawl fishery.